95magnus/LapTimer-ATmega128/README.md

 # Lap timer for ATmega128

 Track runner timing system for the ATmega128 microcontroller.
-Runner with current fastest time is output on port A.
+Thr runner with current fastest time is output on port A.

 ## I/O